Aligning the Spectrum: Hybrid Graph Pre-training and Prompt Tuning across Homophily and Heterophily: Preliminary and Theoretical Analysis

 \subsection{Theoretical Analysis}

-In this section, we first theoretically analyze and experimentally verify the \textit{spectral distribution diversity} of real-world graphs.
-We then prove the \textit{spectral specificity} principle: optimal knowledge transfer requires alignment between pre-trained spectral filters and the downstream graph's intrinsic spectrum.
-Thus, a single graph filter is hard to align with the spectral distribution diversity, especially under limited supervision, highlighting the need for abundant spectral pre-trained knowledge.
+In this section, we build the theoretical motivation for HS-GPPT.
+We first quantify the \textit{spectral distribution diversity}, proving that structural shifts (e.g., homophily changes) inherently lead to significant spectral shifts.
+We then establish the \textit{spectral specificity} principle: effective knowledge transfer requires strict alignment between pre-trained spectral filters and the downstream graph's intrinsic spectrum.
+This highlights a dual necessity: constructing an abundant spectral basis (via pre-training) and employing spectral alignment (via prompt tuning) to ensure this knowledge is fully utilized.

-\subsubsection{Spectral Distribution Diversity.}
+\subsubsection{Spectral Distribution Diversity}

-Given a graph $\mathcal{G}$ with node label $\mathbf{Y}$ and homophily level $h$, we denote the expectation of normalized intra-class and inter-class distances \cite{ju2025cluster} as:

-$\mathbb{E}(d_{intra})$ and $\mathbb{E}(d_{inter})$ reflect the node feature distribution in the graph.
-In general, the distance between nodes of different classes is larger than that between nodes of the same class.
-Hence, $\mathbb{E}(d_{inter}) >\mathbb{E}(d_{intra})$.
-With the above definition, we propose Theorem \ref{theorem:spectrum_dis} to formally depict the correlation between spectral distribution and homophily.